 The Clayton Fear Farm has been run by Boyette Family Farms for years and is the Triangle area's only scream park.
 This means that the Fear Farm isn't just a haunted house or maze, but a spooky destination with 7 uniquely terrifying haunted attractions.
 You could spend hours being scared to death!

 Smith's Nursery and Produce Farm runs a pumpkin patch every October on their sprawling family farm.
 Not only can you get a pumpkin for carving but you can explore the farm which has hayrides, animals, a sunflower field, a pond, and even bee hives.
-Be sure to take the family to the Smith’s Fall Festival on October 22nd from 10:00AM to 3:00PM.
-There will be all the usual fall activities listed above plus horseback rides, music, bbq, a firetruck demo, face painting, and more.
-Visit their Facebook event page for more information.
+Be sure to take the family to the Smith’s Fall Festival - there will be all the usual fall activities listed above plus more!

 For the lovers of fall who are over 21, plan to hang out at a local brewery, beer store, or your own back yard with a cold one in hand this October.
 Our Johnston County craft breweries have you covered.
 Deep River Brewing is known for their Fall and Winter seasonals, one of which is a Pumpkin Pie Porter with all the spices you associate with Fall.
 The other is a show-stopper brewed in the style of a Belgian Dubbel with local Johnston County sweet potatoes and toasted marshmallows going into the brew.
 It's called the JoCo White Winter.
 Yum!
 Double Barley Brewing has put some rock n' roll into their seasonal beer called Gourd Rocker Imperial Pumpkin Porter.
 This is a rich, creamy, nicely spiced beer like many other delicious fall seasonal beers.
 Except that in true Double Barley fashion this craft brew comes in at a 9.4% ABV.
 That's why it's called gourd rocker!